 The arts have impact far beyond our well-being: they also make deep, sustainable contributions to the economic health and vitality of their communities, and the Americans for the Arts trademark Arts & Economic Prosperity IV report (updated in 2012) shows you how!

-Arts and GDP (PDF, 334 KB) - Updated March 2016According to the Bureau of Economic Analysis, Arts and Culture contributed $704 billion to the U.S. Gross Domestic Product (GDP) in 2013, equivalent to 4.2 percent of the nation’s economy.
+Arts and GDP - Updated February 2017According to the U.S. Bureau of Economic Analysis, arts and cultural production contributed $730 billion to the nation’s economy in 2014.
+This represents 4.2 percent of the GDP—a larger share of the economy than transportation, tourism, or construction.

 Spending by Arts Audiences (PDF, 211 KB) - Updated April 2015

 Unlike most other industries, the arts leverage a significant amount of event-related spending by their audiences—spending that directly enters the community and generates a great deal of non-arts-related commerce.
 Read on to see what we found out from our latest Arts & Economic Prosperity report.

 Artists in the U.S. Workforce: 2001-2016 - Updated February 2017

 Read on to find out about the share of artists in the U.S. workforce, and how they stack up in terms of employment overall.

 Creative Industries: Business & Employment in the Arts - 2015

 The Creative Industries reports utilize respected data from Dun & Bradstreet to measure for-profit as well as non-profit arts and culture industries, putting together a complete picture of how the arts fit in overall with all U.S. businesses and jobs.
 Fact: there are more people working in the arts industry than there are lawyers in the U.S.